 — Clarence House (@ClarenceHouse) November 27, 2017

-The Royal family’s responses to the engagement
+The royal family’s responses to the engagement

-In a series of tweets, the Palace released well wishes from Prince William and Kate, who said that “it has been wonderful getting to know Meghan and to see how happy she and Harry are together:”
+In a series of tweets, the Palace released well wishes from Prince William and Kate, who said that “it has been wonderful getting to know Markle and to see how happy she and Harry are together:”